What Is Grief?

 Grief And Drug Or Alcohol Addiction

 People may turn to drugs or alcohol as a way to cope with the pain associated with grief.
-While abusing substances may provide temporary relief and even short periods of happiness, drug or alcohol abuse can quickly become a clutch for numbing emotions.
-Continued substance abuse can result in a dangerous cycle that can ultimately lead to addiction.
+While abusing substances may provide temporary relief and even short periods of happiness, drug or alcohol use can quickly become a clutch for numbing emotions.
+Continued substance use can result in a dangerous cycle that can ultimately lead to addiction.

 Getting Help For Co-Occurring Grief And Addiction

 If you or a loved one is suffering from both grief and a substance use disorder, it’s important to know that you are not alone and that help is available.
 Both of these conditions can be devastating and leave individuals feeling hopeless.
 However, seeking treatment can help someone reclaim his or her life from both grief and addiction.
 Vertava Health offers programs that are specifically catered to individuals dealing with co-occurring disorders like grief and substance addiction.
 All of our programs are customized to meet the needs of each patient.

 To learn more about grief and addiction or to get more information on our dual diagnosis programs, contact an Vertava Health’ treatment specialist today.